whatwg/fs/proposals/FileSystemObserver.md

 A `FileSystemObserver` is not [serializable](https://html.spec.whatwg.org/multipage/structured-data.html#serializable) and therefore cannot be persisted across browsing sessions.
 Websites which wish to watch the same files on each session may store serializable `FileSystemHandle` and `FileSystemObserverObserveOptions` objects in IndexedDB, then create a `FileSystemObserver` and configure it from these objects on page reload.

+### Interactions with Back/forward Cache

+If changes occurred while the page was not fully active, and the page becomes active again (i.e. back/forward cache), then user agents may use the `"unknown"` `FileSystemChangeType` to indicate that _changes_ have occurred.
+Specific types and ordering of changes should not be exposed but indicating that some changes have occurred could be useful to the website to perform any special handling.

 ### Signaling Changes Made via a `FileSystemSyncAccessHandle`

 It is assumed that a user agent’s implementation of the `FileSystemObserver` interface will involve coordinating with a centralized browser process.
 However, unlike most web storage APIs, reading and writing files with a `FileSystemSyncAccessHandle` is commonly implemented largely without coordinating with a centralized browser process.
 This is critical to the exceptional performance characteristics of this interface. `write()` or `truncate()` operations on a `FileSystemSyncAccessHandle` should trigger a file system change record, but requiring round-trip IPC to complete before synchronously returning would be detrimental to performance.